 - With the deco mesh on the bottom, staple the two pieces together .

-- Staple the right corner of the navy piece to the first red stripe on the right.
+- Staple the right corner of the navy piece to the fourth red stripe on the right.

-- Staple left corner of the navy piece over the fourth red stripe.
+- Staple left corner of the navy piece over the first red stripe.

 - If the strips want to get tangled in the breeze, randomly staple down the edge of each stripe to keep the layers from separating.